marcboudreau/image-audit-tool/verify/README.md

 The tool currently provides the following test scripts:

-* `cis-ubuntu-linux-20.04-lts-benchmarks-level-1.sh` - All Level 1 Server controls from the CIS Ubuntu Linux 20.04 LTS Benchmark
+* `cis-ubuntu-linux-20.04-lts-benchmarks-1.1.0.sh` - All Server controls from the CIS Ubuntu Linux 20.04 LTS Benchmark version 1.1.0

 ### Developing Test Scripts